-Common household items like cooking oil, petroleum jelly, and silicone spray serve as effective lubricants for various needs.
+Common household items like cooking oil, petroleum jelly, silicone spray, candle wax, and dry soap can serve as practical lubricants for many home repair needs.

 Understanding Everyday Lubricants Found at Home